 Decide how portable you need to be.
 Will you be part of a bigger crew with a production sound mixer, boom operator and assistant engineer?
-Or are you a one wo(man) band?
+Or are you a one person band?

-Test all your equipment and bring spares along, whether they are cables, wireless receivers, connectors, batteries, backup recorders or spare headphones.
+Test all your equipment and bring spares along — whether they are cables, wireless receivers, connectors, batteries, backup recorders or spare headphones.
 Try and get test levels both before and when you arrive on set.
-I will probably mention this several more times over in the next few sections.
+Having the right equipment is one of the most important steps when it comes to monitoring audio.

-I assume that by now we are all recording digitally in the field and not lugging around tape machines.
-The cardinal rules, however, still apply: You want to get your average level to hover around -12 to -9 dBFS.
+By now, we are all recording digitally in the field and not lugging around tape machines.
+The cardinal rules, however, still apply when you monitor audio: you want to get your average level to hover around -12 to -9 dBFS.
 You can go a little higher if the situation requires, but these are generally good recording levels because they provide a good noise floor and dynamic range.
 There is no coming back from an overcooked signal that has gone over 0 dBFS.

-This will include sounds and situations that you don’t want to or cannot fully resolve during post.
+This includes sounds and situations that you don’t want to or cannot fully resolve during post.
 The best policy, avoid them altogether.

 - Dead batteries